 Once you connect, don’t just say a quick hello and forget about your network.
 Nurture those relationships and offer ways to help them.

-6. Volunteer and learn something new.
+6. Volunteer and learn new skills while unemployed.

 Volunteering is a great way to learn something new, give back, and build your network.
 Check for volunteering opportunities in your community.
 You never know who you’ll meet or what opportunities may open up from volunteering.
 Use your skills or learn something new.
 It will look great on your resume and could open doors for new opportunities.
 Volunteer by taking photos at an event, teaching people basic computer skills, or giving your time at a local animal shelter.
 Search for opportunities that can expand your skills and help your community.

-Spend some time outdoors, get plenty of exercise, and create a routine for yourself to conquer the day.
+When it comes to new skills to learn while unemployed, avoid trying to do everything all at once.
+If you need a distraction, spend some time outdoors, get plenty of exercise, and create a routine for yourself to conquer the day.
 You’ve got this!

 This site contains affiliate links.
 We may receive a commission for purchases made through these links.
 Thanks for your support!